August: Osage County

 August: Osage (Note: /oʊˈseɪdʒ/) County is a tragicomedy play by Tracy Letts.
 It was the recipient of the 2008 Pulitzer Prize for Drama.
 The play premiered at the Steppenwolf Theatre in Chicago on June 28, 2007, and closed on August 26, 2007.
 It had its Broadway debut at the Imperial Theater on December 4, 2007, and the production transferred to the Music Box Theatre on April 29, 2008.
 The Broadway show closed on June 28, 2009, after 648 performances and 18 previews.

 The show made its UK debut at London's National Theatre in November 2008.
 A US national tour began on July 24, 2009, with its first performance at Denver's Buell Theatre.

-In 2013, it was adapted and brought to stage by Taiwanese Greenray Theatre.
+In 2013, it was adapted and brought to the stage by the Greenray Theatre, a Taiwanese theater troupe.
 The story and characters remained unchanged, except the plot took place in a Taiwanese family.

 Plot

 The action takes place over the course of several weeks in August inside the three-story home of Beverly and Violet Weston outside Pawhuska, Oklahoma.